DiarmuidHenry/PP5/README.md

  - [USER STORY: Newsletter](https://github.com/DiarmuidHenry/PP5/issues/23)

 All __must have__ user stories were acheived, as well as almost all __should have__ user stories.
-The few __could have__ tasks were not completed, as the amount of time and resources needed in order to fulfill it would vastly outweigh the minor benefit they would bring.
+The few __could have__ tasks were not completed, as the amount of time and resources needed in order to fulfill them would vastly outweigh the minor benefit they would bring.

 ## Data Model